usnistgov/dioptra/docs/source/user-guide/custom-entry-points.rst

 Here we can see that we've transferred the parameters for tasks A-C through into process_artifacts_flow's ``flow.run()`` call.

-This call will take in all job associated parameters needed for running each task and transfer it our flow pipeline.
+This call will take in all job associated parameters needed for running each task and transfer it to our flow pipeline.
 Users are also allowed to initialize and pass through additional parameter values as needed into the ``flow.run()`` call, such as the secondary parameters that can be set by default or calculated based on other input parameters.

 Developing the Python Entry Point Script: Creating a Flow Pipeline